zvz23/valuation-app/SECURITY.md

 ## Overview

-This document outlines the comprehensive security measures implemented in the Smart Val application to protect against common web vulnerabilities and ensure data security.
+This document outlines the comprehensive security measures implemented in the SMARTval application to protect against common web vulnerabilities and ensure data security.

 ## 🔐 Security Features Implemented